nareshgundla/benchmarksetup/roles/hiveonspark/README.md

     - { role: hiveonspark, tags: hiveonspark}
 ```

-Assumption/ pre-requisties
+Assumptions/ pre-requisties
  * Assumes you have already ran the hadoop role on all the machines.
+ * Assumes you have already downloaded BigBench Tar file from http://www.tpc.org/tpc_documents_current_versions/current_specifications.asp and placed inside hadoop_software/package_dir

-After Running the play book please follow the steps mentioned in the file Start_Benchmark_BigBench.txt
+After Running the play book please follow the steps mentioned in the file Start_Benchmark_BigBench.txt according to you cluster paths.
-#Follow below steps to make cluster ready for running BigBench
+ * Follow below steps to make your cluster ready for running BigBench
 ```
-#On Master node:
+#On Master node/Slaves nodes:
   Set Environment variable in .bashrc file export JAVA_HOME= export PATH=$PATH:$JAVA_HOME/bin:$JAVA_HOME/jre/bin